Spinning My Dad’s Vinyl

 Credits and copyrights

-We will hear all eight sides of this collection.
+We will hear six of the 12 songs from record 22 of this collection.

 I do not own the rights to this music.
 ASCAP, BMI licenses provided by third-party platforms for music that is not under Public Domain.